 - Bends I & II

 - o The Ultimate Book of Vehicles: From Around the World by Ann-Sophie Baumann

-- My Fridge: My First Book of Food (Duopress Labs)
+- o My Fridge: My First Book of Food (Duopress Labs)

 - o On the Go by Roger Priddy

 - o Best Little Word Book Ever by Richard Scarry

 - o My First Farm: Let's Get Working! by Dawn Sirett

 - o The Big Book of Bugs by Yuval Zommer

 - Bend III

 - Gather lots of patterned concept books with predictable patterns and high-frequency words (from levels A & B)

 - Suggested titles:

 - Best Friends by Tina Athaide

 - Daisy's Party Dress by Michele Dufresne

 - Look at Me! by Eleanor Flegg

-Students will know: (Goals) Students will be able to: (Teaching Points) LAUNCHING LESSONS (Before you start the unit) This takes place in September.
-Students will identify themselves as writers as the begin to understand that writing is an umbrella term the control of t This takes place in September. includes speaking, drawing, and coloring.
-Teachers may choose to create a class book, for example, "Mr./Mrs. Smith's Writers" and allow each student to contribute a self-portrait as a writer.
+Students will know: (Goals) Students will be able to : (Teaching Points) LAUNCH IING LESSONS takes G (Before you sta art the unit) in September. • Students will identify themselves as writers as they begin to understand that writing is an umbrella term that includes speaking, drawing, and coloring.
+Teachers may choose to create a class book, for example, "Mr./Mrs. Smith's Writers" and allow each student to contribute a self- portrait as a writer.
 O Read Aloud - My Library Mouse, My Squiggle Story, Harold and the Purple Crayon, etc Students will recognize that Writer's Workshop is a special time of day with different components.
 Students will discuss behavioral expectations for the different parts of Writer's Workshop: mini-lesson, shared writing, independent writing, and share time.
 Teachers may choose to create anchor charts for expectations.
 O Students might create a heart map and talk about how we write about things that are special or important.
 O Teachers might talk about how writers take their time to create pictures that are meaningful, colorful, and created with care.

-Writers do not always finish their writing/drawing during one workshop period.
+• Writers do not always finish their writing/drawing during one workshop period.
 Writers use a "Writing Folder" to store their writing and writing resources.
 Writing folders have a section for work that is still being worked on and finished work.
 At this point, teachers may want to establish expectations, routines, and organization for writing folders or binders.